 The film makes interesting use of real-life locations, such as the Water Gardens of Fort Worth, Texas.
 The location was also used in 1980’s PBS adaptation of Ursula K. Le Guin’s “The Lathe of Heaven.”
 Having seen them in person only a few years ago, they do indeed have a science fiction-y look to them.
 A matte painting was used in the film to make them appear to be a hydroelectric plant near the edge of the Atlantic ocean, rather than a bit of city landscaping smack dab in the middle of a downtown urban area.

-The domed cities also made use of an indoor mall, the Dallas Market Center, to depict certain areas of the domed city.
+The production team also made use of an indoor mall, the Dallas Market Center, to depict certain areas of the domed city.
 While it gives some scenes of the movie a very dated 1970s-look, it was arguably a very practical solution for depicting a futuristic city in those pre-CGI days when most special FX were simply too costly & limited.

 The performances in the film are fairly solid, though no explanation is offered for why some denizens of the domed city speak in British accents (Logan, Jessica), while most others are flatly American (everyone else).
 It seems a bit odd since these very different-sounding people have lived their entire lives in the same closed ecosystem.